JusticeProject/Google-Drive-For-Desktop-Lite/README.md

   * click Create Credentials again
   * select Service Account
   * follow the steps and save the JSON to the file config/service-account.json
+* Share folders with the newly-created Service Account:
+  * Use the Google Drive web interface to find a folder you want to use
+  * Right-click the folder and share it with the Service Account's email address.
+The permissions should be Editor.
+  * Also copy the url for the shared folder to the clipboard.
+This url will contain the folder id which should be placed in the file config/folder-ids.txt

 ### Running
 Use the default configuration by running: ```./Google-Drive-For-Desktop-Lite```